-But how do you switch your restaurant from a dine-in to a takeaway?
+So how do you switch your venue from sit-in to a takeaway?
 What are the things you need to consider and how do you promote the new change to your customers?
-Here’s the key points:.
+Here are the key points:

 People tend to order takeaways and deliveries at all times of the day.
 So you might adjust your opening hours.
 Maybe pushing them back to allow for later orders or even extending them.

 Before you can get your orders out, you need to have appropriate packaging for transporting your food.
 You might have containers already in your venue for your customers’ doggy bags.
 Your supplier of these should be able to get you a wider variety of container types to cover all your menu items.
 If you’re starting new with take away, find a local supplier and get a catalogue or brochure.
 Be patient in your search, local suppliers might be understocked right now with increased demand.

 If you chose to offer delivery as well.
 We’ve seen other restaurants partnering up with local drivers or even using their own staff to deliver their food and save further costs and hassle of using a well established app.

 In order to ensure a smooth operation, you have to adapt your menu.
 There’s two factors you should consider:

 First of all, you should reduce your menu to a more simplified offering.
 You could, for example, focus on your bestsellers only or on easy to prepare dishes.
 This also allows you to reduce your overall stock to necessary items only, saving additional costs and potential wastage.

 Second, make sure your dishes can survive transportation.
 No one wants a mash of some unrecognisable food when they open the box at home.
 This includes thinking about easy to transport food items, but also using separate containers for any sauces, garnishes or side dishes for example.

 For obvious reasons right now it’s important to stick to the highest hygiene standards when preparing and handling food items.
 In addition, your customers’ trust is built mostly on packaging and food presentation right now.